carlosal1015/infomath/content/tools/atom.md

 # Project summary to display on homepage.
 summary = "Open-source hackable text editor, easy to use"

-# Optional image to display on homepage.
+# Logo (or image preview) to be displayed on homepage.
-image_preview = "tools/atom.png"
+logo = "tools/atom.png"

 # Optional external URL for project (replaces project detail page).
 official_website = "https://atom.io/"